cdcloud-io/DevOps/README.md

 - **Text Editors**
   - Basics of nano: editing, saving, and exiting
   - Introduction to vi/vim: modes, basic commands, editing
-  - Advanced vi/vim usage and neovim extensions
+  - Advanced vi/vim usage and neovim extensions (optional)

 #### File Systems
 - **Common File Systems**
   - Characteristics of ext4 and its usage
   - Overview of ZFS and its advanced features (snapshots, replication)
-  - Choosing the right file system for different use cases
+  - Choosing the right file system for different use cases (optional)

 #### Shells
 - **Different Shells**
-  - Overview of sh, bash, and zsh
+  - Overview of sh, bash
   - Key features and differences
   - Writing portable shell scripts and considerations for cloud automation